 If your child is due to start school or transfer to the next phase of education in September then please do not use this form.
 If you received the outcome of your school place application by email, you will be sent another email within 6 weeks if your child is entitled to free school transport.
 If your child is entitled to free school transport you will be informed of the travel arrangements in August before the start of the new academic year.
 This form has 7 to 9 pages – depending on your selections – and will take about 10 minutes to complete.

-If you wish to apply for a pay seat please fill in the online form below – the form has 7 pages and will take about 8 minutes to complete.
+If you wish to apply for a paid seat please fill in the online form below.
+The form has 7 pages and will take about 8 minutes to complete.

 Please see our other web pages for more information about School Transport.

 School transport and Special Educational Needs and Disabilities